-Setting intentions allows you to live your values and attract the life you want.
-It’s common for many Entrepreneurs to set intentions because it’s truly a powerful tool!
+Setting intentions allows you to live your values and attract the life you want, such a powerful mindset.

 Questions for Clarity:

-Here are just a couple questions I asked my subscribers to journal, and a glimpse into my answers!
+Here are just a couple questions I asked everyone to journal, and a glimpse into my answers too.

 In order to see your dreams come to life, what parts of your life need to shift this year?
 What habits do you want to start or remove?
 What fears do you want to overcome?

 One of my words this year is Action.
 I moved closer in the direction of my dreams and goals but I want to attract them even more.
 I was productive, but not as productive as I could have been.
-I set some systems in place, like powerblocking my days, but I fell off the wagon a bit.
-This year I want to shift my day-to-day to taking more meaningful action.
-No scrolling on the internet or doing tasks for my blog when I know I sat down to work on my screenplay.
+I set some systems in place, like power blocking my days, but I fell off the wagon a bit.
+This year I want to shift my day-to-day and take more meaningful action.
+No scrolling on the internet or doing other tasks online when I know I sat down to work or write.
 Purposeful action.
 I know that I’m most productive and my brain is buzzing with ideas most in the morning.
 Things that could shift are my sleeping schedule and going to bed earlier to put everything else into place.
-Sometimes I look at my to-do list of everything I need to do to break into the industry for acting/screenwriting and it’s overwhelming.
+Sometimes I look at my to-do list of everything I need to do to break into the industry for producing/acting/screenwriting and it’s overwhelming.
 This year what I want to shift is not feeling like it’s a sprint but a marathon.
 All I can do is focus on one thing at a time and then move down the list.

 I’d also like to shift my reaction to things more to a place of pausing, listening, taking it all in before reaction.
 I can be opinionated with those close to me and would like to see one of my core values of inner harmony come to fruition more this year.